Student Finance CalculatorSFC

 ℹ️What is Salary Sacrifice?

-Salary sacrifice is a contractual arrangement where you agree to receive a lower gross salary in exchange for a non-cash benefit.
-Because your official salary is lower, you pay less in tax, National Insurance, AND student loan repayments.
+Salary sacrifice means you agree to a lower gross salary in exchange for a benefit.
+Because the pay on paper falls, your income tax, National Insurance, and student loan deductions can fall too.

 How Salary Sacrifice Reduces Student Loan Repayments